In this guide, we will cover a variety of different knife sharpening techniques and the best knife sharpeners of the Wusthof knife brand.

 A knife sharpener will remove large amounts of metal from the blade to produce a new edge.
 So in essence, the steel sharpener fine-tunes the edge back to its dangerous self.

 There is much debate on the best time to put an edge back on your blade.
 Of course, we believe you should always use a sharp knife, so as soon as you feel it needs to be fixed up, do it.
 But whether you decide to do it before you use the knife, during, or after you will notice an improvement.

 Wusthof Whetstone Sharpeners

 Whetstone sharpeners are more of a traditional way of sharpening a knife.
 Whet, similar to the way we say “wet” refers to grinding or friction.

-The Wusthof Whetstone knife sharpener is made of ceramic and also doesn’t require liquid to use.
-However it does need to be cleaned with hot water before putting it away or if there is a large amount of blade dust built up on the stone.
+The Wusthof Whetstone sharpener below is made of ceramic and also doesn’t require liquid to use.
+However, it does need to be cleaned with hot water before putting it away or if there is a large amount of blade dust built upon the stone.